Skip to main content

 Compatibility with browsers

-CSS Shadow Parts work in current versions of major browsers.
-If you need to support older environments, check browser compatibility and consider using CSS Variables where possible.
+CSS Shadow Parts work in current versions of modern browsers.
+If you need to support legacy environments, check for compatibility and consider whether CSS Variables will suffice.

 Support for browser-prefixed pseudoelements